honey roasted brussels stalks.

 It feels kind of intimidating to buy a whole stalk of Brussels sprouts.
 I mean why would you, unless you plan to serve it that way?
 It’s easy to make, but much more of a hassle than just tossing the sprouts together in a bowl.
 I’d recommend reserving it for special occasions, like Thanksgiving, when a stalk on the table would look kind of cool and artistic.
 You know, instead of weird.

-It’s otherwise very simple to use the stalk and is mostly hands-off while it roasts in the oven.
+It’s otherwise very simple to use the stalk and cooking it is mostly hands-off while it roasts in the oven.
 The sprouts will be crispy on the outside from the honey and high heat, while the insides get very tender.

 To eat, you’d cut or slice the sprouts from the stalk.
 Personally, I think this would be fun for guests to do, but realistically most people just want to scoop and leave the buffet line.
 So, do what you think is best.